Back to Posts

 Several Democratic governors, including Colorado's Jared Polis, Connecticut's Ned Lamont, and New York's Kathy Hochul, have expressed concern about the challenges posed by varying state regulations.
 As Governor Lamont noted, "I just worry about every state going out and doing their own thing, a patchwork quilt of regulations," and the potential burden this creates for AI development.
 Republican Senator Marsha Blackburn of Tennessee has taken a different view, arguing that states must retain their ability to protect citizens until comprehensive federal legislation is in place: "Until Congress passes federally preemptive legislation like the Kids Online Safety Act and an online privacy framework, we can't block states from making laws that protect their citizens."

-On the legislative front, Sen. Blackburn introduced the TRUMP AMERICA AI Act in December 2025 -- formally, the Republic Unifying Meritocratic Performance Advancing Machine Intelligence by Eliminating Regulatory Interstate Chaos Across American Industry Act -- which would codify the executive order into statute and establish a single federal rulebook for AI.
+On the legislative front, Sen. Blackburn introduced the TRUMP AMERICA AI Act in December 2025.
+Formally, it's the Republic Unifying Meritocratic Performance Advancing Machine Intelligence by Eliminating Regulatory Interstate Chaos Across American Industry Act.
+This legislation would codify the executive order into statute and establish a single federal rulebook for AI.
 Additional congressional proposals are expected throughout 2026 as lawmakers seek to formalize the administration's deregulatory approach.
 The FTC faced a March 11, 2026, deadline to publish a policy statement describing how the FTC Act applies to AI and when state laws that require alteration of AI outputs may be preempted under federal law, a ruling that could have immediate consequences for several state transparency mandates.

 The NIST Standards Approach